stackforge/pecan/docs/source/templates.rst

 Overriding Templates
 --------------------

-:func:`override_template` allows you to override the template set for a controller method when it is exposed.
-When :func:`override_template` is called within the body of the controller method, it changes the template that will be used for that invocation of the method.
+:func:`~pecan.core.override_template` allows you to override the template set for a controller method when it is exposed.
+When :func:`~pecan.core.override_template` is called within the body of the controller method, it changes the template that will be used for that invocation of the method.

 ::